django-access-control/django-access-control.github.io/content/docs/sample-project.md

 date: 2021-07-08
 weight: 2
 description: >
-  Here is a small sample project demonstrating what Django Access Control is capable of.
+  This is a sample project demonstrating what Django Access Control is capable of.
 ---

-This is a simple forum site for questions about ethics.
+Here we have a simple forum site for questions about ethics.
 Beside the built in models like `User` it has only one model: the `Question` (and -- unfortunately -- no model for answers...).

 There are three types of users with different sets of permissions: